intelligenthack/intelligentcache/doc/dotnet-core.md

 ### Custom exception logs

 Exception logs can be changed by providing a new action for `ExceptionLogger` property.
-By default all exception will be logged in the `Console`.
+By default, all exception will be logged in the `Console`.

 ### Custom key prefix

-A new key prefix of your choice can be applied by assigning it to `KeyPrefix` property .
+A new key prefix of your choice can be applied by assigning it to `KeyPrefix` property.